 In 1830 Monnier wrote and published the Scènes populaires dessinées à la plume par Henri Monnier, wherein he introduced the character Joseph Prudhomme, ‘professeur d’écriture, expert assermenté près les cours et les tribunaux’ (teacher of writing and acknowledged expert in courts and tribunals).
 The Scènes populaires were indeed immensely popular, and went through twelve editions in the author’s lifetime.
 The portly, self-important Prudhomme was to appear in many of Monnier’s drawings and also in plays, cast in various roles but always representative of the bourgeoisie.
 In 1853 Monnier produced the most successful of these plays, the Grandeur et décadence de Joseph Prudhomme, and the following year he published the character’s ‘mémoires’.
 So successful and popular was the figure of Prudhomme that he was adopted by Honoré Daumier in several caricatures of his own.
 Monnier probably also influenced the work of his friend Honoré de Balzac, whose Comédie humaine he illustrated and who described the artist as ‘the personification of irony’.

-Among the many works written or illustrated by Monnier are Les Industriels: métiers et professions en France (Industrialists: Trades and Professions in France), published in 1842, and Les bas-fonds de la societé (The Building Blocks of Society), published in 1862.
+Among the many works written or illustrated by Monnier are Les Industriels: métiers et professions en France (Industrialists: Trades and Professions in France), published in 1842, and Les bas-fonds de la societé (Society’s Underbelly), published in 1862.
 Between 1866 and 1874 he also produced a series of watercolours entitled Les diseurs de riens (Speakers who Say Nothing).
 The later years of his career were spent making finished, independent watercolours – masterful scenes of social observation and elegant conversation pieces – as well as coloured versions of his early lithographs.

 The writer and critic Charles Baudelaire wryly noted of Monnier that there were two main reasons for his success: ‘The first is that, like Julius Caesar, he fulfilled three functions at once – those of actor, writer and caricaturist.
 The second is that his talent was essentially a bourgeois one.
 As an actor he was cold and precise; as a writer, captious; and as an artist, observing the nuances of everyday life.’